ktran13/blog/_posts/2018-02-28-planning-southeast-asia-trip.markdown

 > It's still super important to pack over-the-counter (OTC) medication even though you had vaccinations.

-I became sick in Japan and was probably the result of traveling and meeting new people.
+I became sick in Japan and it was probably the result of traveling and meeting new people.
 As for Bali, I forgot that you're not suppose to use tap water for brushing your teeth and I ate at a not-so-crowded establishment which caused me to have ["Bali Belly"](https://www.tripadvisor.com/ShowTopic-g294226-i7220-k1926390-Bali_Belly_What_is_it-Bali.html).

 ## Packing
 My packing list can be found [here](https://docs.google.com/document/d/1z4Kf7lw8StMaZWu5DsvnzJ8d8AI_spCdjTO5A53XKaw/edit?usp=sharing).
 Inspiration for my packing list came from numerous Southeast Asia backpacking blogs.